pinohu/DYNASTY/ohu-legacy-codex/volume-vii-implementation/book-13-launch-sequences/chapter-37-30-day-quick-start.md

 - Document your success metrics: What does "winning" look like in 30 days?

 **7:00 AM - 8:00 AM: Legal Foundation**
-- Confirm all entity formations are complete (PNR Holdings LLC, CXI LLC, Obuke LLC, ToriMedia)
+- Confirm all entity formations are complete (PNR Holdings LLC, CXI LLC, Obuke LLC, Kwode LLC, ToriMedia LLC, Neat Circle LLC)
 - Verify EINs are obtained for all entities
 - Confirm registered agent information is current
 - Review operating agreements are signed and filed